 Your Idea is 100% protected by our Non-Disclosure Agreement.

 There are five main steps in the Agile Development Cycle:

 It’s a development strategy that makes sure your product is tested for functionality and user experience during development, instead of with real customers on launch day.
 In fancier terms, agile unlocks fast iteration through software development cycles.

 Your goal to figure out what milestones you need to take to achieve it.

-For example, let’s say your goal is to build an app that lets you summon an internet stranger to pick you up and bring you to the destination of your choice.
+For example, let’s say your goal is to build an app like Uber to pick you up and bring you to your destination.
 You’ll break your milestones down into features.
-For example, three necessary features are:
+For example, the three necessary features are:

 This is called a Backlog.

 With your backlog, you can figure out what needs to be built first, second, third, and so on.
 For example, to build our ride-sharing app, we want to prioritize map integrations as our first milestone.
 Why?
 Before we have users or payment options, we need to be able to have a map for them to interact with.
 Second, we’ll prioritize user profiles.
 Why?
 We can’t make a secure payment feature if we can’t connect it to the profile that will be using it.
 Here’s what our milestones look like now: